metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Orchestration

 An entity - one of the participants or a separate component, potentially a smart contract - MUST act as the orchestrator of the process.

-While its implementation is outside the scope of this document, its responsibilities include:
+The algorithms described in this document are designed to enable the orchestrator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
+A prototype implementation of such circuits is available at https://github.com/metacraft-labs/dvt-circuits.

+#### Responsibilities

 - Initiating the protocol and setting key generation parameters
 - Selecting and coordinating the participants
 - Managing the steps of the protocol other than the partial secrets exchange between participants
 - Determining the success or failure of the generation process, and identifying any misbehaving participants when possible

-The algorithms described in this document are designed to enable the orchestrator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
-A prototype implementation of such circuits is available at https://github.com/metacraft-labs/dvt-circuits.
+#### Trust model

+The orchestrator MUST follow either trusted or trustless model.

+In the former case, the orchestrator is assumed to be honest and available.

+In the latter case, the orchestrator is assumed to be a neutral arbiter, for example a smart contract.
+Implementation-defined mechanisms for verifying its honesty, and for dealing with possible lack of availability, MUST be provided.

+In both models, the participants MUST be able to submit to the orchestrator a cryptographic proof of misbehavior, for example a signed ZK proof.
+The orchestrator MUST then perform one of the following actions:

+- Challenge the suspected participant to provide the needed information in a verifiable way, for example by storing it in a blockchain.
+Preferably, this storing must involve some cost, to encourage participants to do what they can to avoid reaching this stage.
+  - If the information is determined again to be faulty, the orchestrator MUST trigger a mechanism for punishing - eg. slashing - the misbehaving partticipant.
+  - If the information is determined to be correct, the orchestrator MUST store the information about the dispute and check previous dispute records for the involved participants.
+    - If a participant is frequently involved in dispute events with many different participants, the orchestrator MUST either escalate (for example, to notify upper levels of software and / or responsible persons), or trigger a mechanism for punishing it.
+    - If a participant is frequently involved in dispute events with a small number of participants, the orchestrator MUST escalate.
+- Directly trigger a mechanism for punishing the misbehaving participant, if it is determined reliably.

 ## Generation sequence